-NOMADm [4] is a MATLAB [3] version of the Nonlinear Optimization for Mixed vAriables and Derivatives solver [5].
+NOMADm [4] is a MATLAB [3] version of the NOMAD solver [5] for black-box optimization.
 We were not able to use the particle swarm option that NOMADm incorporates in the search step because it is only available for problems with simple bounds.
 We have selected a maximal positive basis as in PSwarm.
 Note that PSwarm follows a simplified version of the way in which NOMADm handles the computation of the positive generators of the ε -active constraints.

-DIRECT (DIviding RECTangles) is a MATLAB implementation [1] of the method described in [18].
+DIRECT (Dividing RECTangles) is a MATLAB implementation [1] of the method described in [18].
 DIRECT uses a penalty strategy to deal with constraints.
 The penalty parameters are fixed for each constraint and kept constant during all the iterations.
-In our testing we used 10^6 for all constraints.
+In our testing we used 106 for all constraints.
 We did some additional testing to see if the numerical results could be improved by perturbing the values of the penalty parameters but no significant differences were observed.